jmadinlab/jmadinlab.github.io/publications.md

 ---
 layout: page
-title: Recent Publications
+title: Publications
 permalink: /publications/
 sidebar_link: true
 ---

-See the [People](/people) pages for more complete lists and Google Scholar links.
+These are recent publications since starting at HIMB.
+Go to [People](/people) pages for more complete lists and/or Google Scholar links.

 ### 2019